Sathyaraj: 2000–2009: Comedy and character roles

-2010–2019: Supporting Actor
+2010–present: Supporting and matured roles

 In the early 2010's, he accepted supporting roles in films such as Aagathan, Guru Sishyan, Aayiram Vilakku, Uchithanai Muharnthaal, Nanban, Thalaivaa and Raja Rani.
-In Nanban, he played a college professor and won the Best Supporting Actor awards at the Filmfare, Vijay and SIIMA ceremonies, while in Thalaivaa, Raja Rani, Mirchi and Chennai Express he played father characters.
+In Nanban, he played a college professor and won the Best Supporting Actor awards at the Filmfare, Vijay and SIIMA ceremonies, while in Thalaivaa, Raja Rani, Mirchi (Telugu) and Chennai Express (Hindi) he played father characters.
 Sathyaraj and Manivannan worked together for the last time in Nagaraja Cholan MA, MLA, which was Manivannan's 50th and last directorial venture before his death.
 A sequel to Amaidhipadai, it was also the 200th film of Sathyaraj and became a box office bomb.

-He ventured into Telugu cinema after long time as a supporting actor in Sankham in 2009 and later did Mirchi in 2012, both of which were successful.
 He also entered Malayalam cinema with Aagathan in 2009.
-He played the role of Kattappa in Baahubali: The Beginning (2015) and has reprised the role in the sequel Baahubali: The Conclusion (2017).
+He played the role of Kattappa in the Baahubali (2015–2017) duology.

 In 2015, at the age of 60, the media and public at large rechristened him as Kattappa, as he received nationwide popularity for his role in India's biggest motion picture Baahubali: The Beginning.
 Since the time he made his debut as junior artiste at 24 years of age, he had been wanting to do a historical or a folklore film and it was his long cherished dream.
-He quoted in an interview in 2015: "I am a great fan of MGR who is popular in folklore films, like NTR in Telugu movies.
+He quoted in an interview in 2015: "I am a great fan of M.G.R who is popular in folklore films, like NTR in Telugu movies.
 My dream of doing a folklore at 24 has been realised at 60 through Rajamouli.
 I played Rajinikanth's father when I was 31 and Rajini was 35, so I never cared for age..it never mattered to me."

 He acted as lead role in the film Oru Naal Iravil (2015).
 A faithful remake of much acclaimed Malayalam movie, Shutter has been helmed by editor turned director, Antony with great integrity.
 Sathyaraj as the middle aged man brings so much life to his character.
 In 2016, he acted with his son Sibiraj in Jackson Durai, another addition to the popular "Horror-comedy genre".
-Followed by the last movie series Baahubali 2: The Conclusion (2017).
 He played the role of DC Ratnavel "Randy", a Police officer in the film Mersal (2017) directed by Atlee.
 Sathyaraj won the Best Supporting Actor – Tamil for the movie Kanaa (2018).
 The following year, he subsequently starred in films like Jersey, Prati Roju Pandage and Thambi.